What I’m Learning While Surviving a Pandemic.

 4. Quarantining is testing our patience and our relationships.

 Although you love your family or significant other; spending so much time together can feel smothering, annoying, and frustrating at times.
 For most people school, work, and other obligations allowed some much-needed time away from our loved ones.
-These places also serve as outlets and allow people to distress.
+These places also serve as outlets and allow people to de-stress.
 Parents throughout the country have stepped into the role of being educators in addition to working from home while still having to parent; it can be stressful trying to balance three hats at once.
 As far as intimate relationships, an extended amount of time with your partner can reveal some pretty annoying and disturbing traits you may have overlooked before.
 According to some researchers, there may be a spike in divorce rates once the pandemic has ended.
 However, for some families, the quarantine is creating stronger relationships while bringing people closer together which brings me to my final point…

 5. This time can help us develop an attitude of gratitude.